CEvin Key: Other projects

-Following the end of Skinny puppy in 1995, Key formed PlaTEAU with Western and Valic.
+Following the disbandment of Skinny puppy in 1995, Key formed PlaTEAU with Western and Valic.
 PlatEAU, which signed to Cleopatra subsidiary Hypnotic, released their first album, Music for Grass Bars, on May 20, 1997.
-The band's follow up, 1999's SpacEcake, was described by Exclaim!s Matt Mernagh as being more akin to Aphex Twin and Autechre than any of Key's previous work.
+The band's follow-up, 1999's SpacEcake, was described by Exclaim!s Matt Mernagh as being more akin to Aphex Twin and Autechre than any of Key's previous work.
 2007 saw the release of Kushbush + Music for Grass Bars, the first disc of which contained new music while the second disc featured a special edition of Music for Grass Bars.

 Musical style

 Key's initial interest in experimenting with electronic music came from a dream he had as a kid; this dream was depicted on the cover of his 2003 album The Dragon Experience.
 Later on, he discovered a publication called Contact List for Electronic Music by Alex Douglas, which introduced him to the tape-trading community.
 He named Throbbing Gristle, Cabaret Voltaire, Portion Control, and the album The Bridge by Thomas Leer and Robert Rental as early influences on Skinny Puppy.
 In an interview with Alternative Press, he mentioned Fad Gadget, The Human League, John Foxx, Bourbonese Qualk, and Mark Stewart as having a large impact on him in his youth.
 He credits his style of drumming to an interest in Latin and African percussion, as well as rap music, industrial music, and early 70s rock.

 Key's improvisational method for creating Skinny Puppy music was done through what was called "brap", which means "getting together, hooking up electronic instruments, getting high, and recording".
 His approach to Download differed from Skinny Puppy in that he intended to create a "centre-less musical entity, unanchored by the presence of a frontman" and explore the more experimental characteristics of his previous work.
 He said "I don't think I strive to be unsettling.
 I think that that's simply what attracts me to make the sound and hopefully achieve the result that will make that journey interesting for me".
 He told Chart magazine in 1998 that he considered acts such as The Prodigy, Aphex Twin, and Basic Channel to be at the forefront of the electronica scene.